xiix0/scam/README.md

-You will step on the night soil of many countries.
+While you recently had your problems on the run, they've regrouped and are making another attack.